 storageClassName: blockbridge-gp

-Use get pvc csi-pvc-blockbridge to check that the PVC was created successfully.
+Use kubectl get pvc blockbridge-iscsi-pvc to check that the PVC was created successfully.

 NAME STATUS VOLUME CAPACITY ACCESS MODES STORAGECLASS AGE

-This test creates a Pod (application) that uses the PVC just created.
+This test creates a Pod (application) that uses a previously created PVC.
 When you create the Pod, it attaches the volume, then formats and mounts it, making it available to the specified application.

 Alternatively, download the application yaml, modify as needed, and apply.